 The MHC will further explore the demand for AOD services that could be implemented in the Kimberley to support people with AOD problems and will use the funding to undertake expert and stakeholder consultation, analysis and modelling to identify gaps in services.

-Consideration will be given to ensuring an appropriate mix of AOD services aligned to the Western Australian Mental Health, Alcohol and Other Drug in the service streams of prevention, community support, community treatment, community bed-based services (including withdrawal and residential rehabilitation services) and hospital based services.
-The aim of which is to plan for comprehensive and integrated AOD services in the Kimberley.
+Consideration will be given to ensuring an appropriate mix of AOD services aligned to the Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-2025 in the service streams of prevention, community support, community treatment, community bed-based services (including withdrawal and residential rehabilitation services) and hospital based services.
+The aim of which is to plan for comprehensive and integrated AOD (and co-occurring mental health) services in the Kimberley.

 Service providers, the local community and other stakeholders will be consulted in 2018 to identify the appropriate mix of services.

 A discussion paper has been prepared to guide the consultation process.

 The first phase of the consultation closed 7 September 2018.
 A report summarising the key consultation findings will be available shortly for further stakeholder feedback.
 Please email firstname.lastname@example.org if you would like to receive a copy of the summary report when it is available.

 As part of the 2017 State election, the State Government committed to developing Recovery Colleges in Wanneroo and on, or near, the Royal Perth Hospital site (the exact locations will be determined through the planning process).

 In the 2017-18 Budget, the State Government provided the Mental Health Commission with $200,000 to develop a comprehensive, unique and evidence-based model of service and business case, for the establishment of a Recovery College model in Western Australia.